fgalliat/XtsCPM/YenoOrdisavant/README.md

   - look if I have not a 4" screen in ILI chip type ....? (if 640x480 -> check speed & make a pixel shader...)
   - I think I have de devStripBoard w/ just ESP32 + ILI + Serial ....
 - DFPlayer MP3 playback module
-- MCP23017 I2C GPIO for keyboard decoding (MP3 /BUSY reading)
+- MCP23017 I2C GPIO for keyboard decoding (8x8)
 - Buzzer
 - YatlCPM distro ( compilled for ESP8266 w/ spe.
 Yatl arch (w/o MCU bridge) )
 - see if shared SPI for Screen / TFCard isn't too slow ....?
-  - be sure that used Screen DOES share the SPI ( if need 2 distincts ... :-( )
+  - be sure that used Screen DOES share the SPI ( ok )
   - will just requires 2 CS lines (Screen/TF)
+  - /!\\ not very fast, but works
 - no Bridged MCU (all on one chip)
 - CPM + GFX + WiFi + MP3 + Keyb
 - Startup HOOK for YatlCPM (AUTOEXEC String)